StefanoFioravanzo/SRDCP/doc/Protocol.md

 The data collection protocol simply requires every node to be able to send some data to the sink.
 Having already built a spanning tree of all the nodes in the network with the Sink node as root, collecting this data is just a matter of sending a packet to the parent and forward it until it reaches the Sink.

-Once the sink received the packet, it can read the original sender form the packet header and send the data to the application layer.
+Once the sink receives the packet, it can read the original sender form the packet header and send the data to the application layer.

 #### Source Routing